eramons/techblog/content/post/nextcloud.md

  * Postfix, to host the own mail server
  * OnlyOffice, to allow editing of documents

-I was actually only intereeted in photos and files syncrhonization.
+I was actually only intereeted in photos and files synchronization.
 Basing on this premise, I deciced to try to install Nextcloud directly and see if I could use it as the server side for the /e operating system on the phone.
 The nice guys in charge of /e development told me that this should be possible and advise me to do so.

 As a hosting environment I wanted to use Kubernetes - as usual.
 This time - instead of deploying directly on either my K8s or my K3s cluster on premises - I wanted to try the Digital Ocean K8s services.
 If the experiment was succesfull, I would move the setup to my home network afterwards, to use nextcloud to sync my files and photos.